Atlantic was one of great independent labels that sprang up in the late

 While going to graduate school Ahmet discovered Quality Radio Repair Shop which besides selling new and used radios and repairing them sold records for 10 cents or three for a quarter.
 The store was owned by a man named Max Silverman.
 Eventually Max would phase out the radio repair business and concentrated on the record end.
-The name of the shop was changed Waxie Maxie.
-Soon Silverman got out of used end into the new record business.
-He as began a radio program where independent record owners came to get their records played.
-Ahmet became friends with him and it was here that he learned the record business.
-Understanding what people were buying and why.
+The name of the shop was then changed to Waxie Maxie.
+Soon Silverman got out of the used end into the new record business.
+He also began a radio program where independent record owners came to get their records played.
+Ahmet became friends with him and it was here that he learned the record business, understanding what people were buying and why.

 In 1946 Ahmet became friends with Herb Abramson, a dental student and A&R man for National Records.
-Deciding to start a label together they talked Max Silverstein into backing them.
-There was to be two labels Jubilee for Gospel and Quality for jazz and R&B.
+Deciding to start a label together they talked Max Silverman and family dentist Vadhi Sabit into backing them.
+There was to be two labels Jubilee for gospel and Quality for jazz and R&B.

-After recording a couple records that didn't sell Silverman wanted out.
-Keeping the Jubilee label open Abramson later sold it to Jerry Blaine in order to raise $2500 to start the company.
+After recording a couple records that didn't sell and Silverman wanted out.
+Keeping the Jubilee label open, Abramson would sell it to Jerry Blaine to raise $2500 to start the new company.
 Unable to convince any of his father's friends to invest Ahmet turned to Dr. Vahdi Sabit the family dentist.
 Sabit then put up $10000 by mortgaging his house.

 The name Atlantic wasn't the first choice for the company.
 It seems every name they came up with had already been taken.
 Hearing of a label called Pacific Jazz they decided to call themselves Atlantic.

-Atlantic's first office was in the condemned Jefferson Hotel on Fifty-Six between Sixth and Broadway.
-Sleeping in the bedroom the living room was used as a office.
+Atlantic's first office was in the the Ritz Hotel on Fifty-Six between Sixth and Broadway, but when that proved to expensive it was moved to the Jefferson Hotel where the rent was $65.00 a month.
+Sleeping in the bedroom, the living room was used as a office.
 In order to help with the rent Ahmet rented a bed to his cousin Sadi Koylan a poet.
 With an upcoming recording strike declared by Caesar Petrillo to commence January 1, 1948 they began recording as much material as possible.
 The first sides were recorded November 21, 1947 by the Harlemaires with "The Rose of the Rio Grande."
 By the end of December a total of sixty-five songs had been recorded.

-In 1949 Ahmet and Stone began travelling through the South trying to understand why there well-made, up-to-date records weren't selling.
-Watching the crowds night after night in the dance clubs they saw the people especially the young ones dancing in a new way and they couldn't dance to the classy, urbane Atlantic beat.
-Stone to an instrumental version of "Sorghum Switch" re-named it "Coleslaw," added a special bassline; he put country blues into city sound and it clicked.
-In April Atlantic had its first major hit with Stick McGhee's "Drinkin' Wine Sop-Dee-O-Dee.
+In 1949, Ahmet and Stone began travelling through the South trying to understand why their well-made, up-to-date records weren't selling.
+Watching the crowds night after night in the dance clubs they saw the people, especially the young ones, dancing in a new way, that they couldn't dance to the classy, urbane Atlantic beat.
+So Stone took an instrumental version of "Sorghum Switch" re-named it "Coleslaw," added a special bassline; he put country blues into city sound and it clicked.
+In April Atlantic had its first major hit with Stick McGhee's "Drinkin' Wine Spo-Dee-O-Dee.

 In 1954 Atlantic was besieged with covers and that summer seven songs including "Sh-Boom", "Honey Love" and "Such A Night" by the Drifters were covered by 18 different artists.

 They began the Cat label in 1954 and Atlas Records in July 1955.
 Atlas became Atco because there was already another Atlas label.
-Spark Records and it's catalog was acquired later in 1955.
-Lester Sill became the national sales manager and Leiber and Stoller were given an independent production deal.
-They also got The Robins who would later become the Coasters
+Leiber and Stoller's Spark Records and it's catalog was acquired later in 1955.

 Nesuhi Ertegun joined Atlantic in 1956, initially developed Atlantic's album department and built up the label's extensive catalog of jazz long-players.
 Netsuhi produced the following jazz artists at Atlantic: John Coltrane, Charles Mingus, Ornette Coleman, the Modern Jazz Quartet.
 Later he would become became involved with the label's rhythm & blues and rock and roll roster as well, producing several hit records for Ray Charles, the Drifters, Bobby Darin and Roberta Flack.